 Debt Collector Notification

 Iowa does not license debt collectors.
-However, debt collectors who collect over $25,000 a year (all accounts, not just Iowa accounts) are required to file notification with the Attorney General of Iowa and pay a $10 annual fee.
+However, debt collectors who collect over $55,800 a year (all accounts, not just Iowa accounts) are required to file notification with the Attorney General of Iowa and pay a $50 annual fee.
+(Note: the 2017 Iowa Legislature increased the notification fee for ICCC debt collectors effective July 1, 2017.
+The new fee is $50 (up from $10).
+Calculating volume fees remains the same.)

 Our office vigorously enforces the Iowa Debt Collection Practices Act.
 We strongly urge all debt collectors to become familiar with this law and to consult with private legal counsel, as necessary, before beginning collection activities in Iowa.